imomaikel/elitecore-app/README.md

-> This is a project that I started developing in March 2019 as a novice software that put all code into one file and didn't know what was happening.
+> This is a project that I started developing in March 2019 as a novice software developer who put all the code into one file and didn't know what was happening.
 It's a final version of this project rewritten to support the new game - ARK: Survival Ascended.

 # Features